-In accordance with the SACS Comprehensive Standard 3.7.1 (The Principles of Accreditation: Foundations for Quality Enhancement Commission on Colleges, 2010 Edition), Alabama A&M University "employs competent faculty members qualified to accomplish the mission and goals of the institution... [giving] primary consideration to the highest earned degree in the discipline.
-The institution also considers competence, effectiveness, and capacity, including, as appropriate, undergraduate and graduate degrees, related work experiences in the field, professional licensure and certifications, honors and awards, continuous documented excellence in teaching, or other demonstrated competencies and achievements that contribute to effective teaching and student learning outcomes.
-For all cases, the institution is responsible for justifying and documenting the qualifications of its faculty."
+In accordance with the SACS-COC Comprehensive Standard 6.2.a (The Principles of Accreditation: Foundations for Quality Enhancement Commission on Colleges, 2017 Edition), Alabama A&M University "Standard 6.2.a For each of its educational programs, the institution justifies and documents the qualifications of its faculty members."

-Moreover, the Institution is in compliance with the Commission on Colleges' Faculty Credentials Guidelines as approved by the College Delegate Assembly, 2006: "Faculty teaching baccalaureate courses [are required to have earned a] doctorate or master's degree in the teaching discipline or [a] master's degree with a concentration in the teaching discipline (a minimum of

-18 graduate semester hours in the teaching discipline)."
+Moreover, the University seeks to maintain compliance with the Commission on Colleges' Faculty Credentials Guidelines as approved by the College Delegate Assembly, 2006 and updated for the revised principles in April 2018: "Faculty teaching general education courses at the undergraduate level: doctorate or master's degree in the teaching discipline or master's degree with a concentration in the teaching discipline (a minimum of 18 graduate semester hours in the teaching discipline).
+Faculty teaching baccalaureate courses [are required to have earned a] doctorate or master's degree in the teaching discipline or [a] master's degree with a concentration in the teaching discipline ([a] minimum of 18 graduate semester hours in the teaching discipline ([a] minimum of 18 graduate semester hours in the teaching discipline ([a] minimum of 18 graduate semester hours in the teaching discipline ([a] minimum of 18 graduate semester hours in the teaching discipline)."
 In rare instances, persons who achieve eminence in a field may be considered for a faculty appointment (e.g. Scholar/Artist-in-Residence).
 Appointments to teach at the undergraduate and graduate levels are primarily based upon consideration of the highest degree earned in the discipline.
-In order to teach on the bachelor's level, full-time and part-time faculty, must have a minimum of a master's degree or equivalent; however, the University ensures that "at least 25 percent of the discipline course hours in each major at the baccalaureate level are taught by faculty members holding the terminal degree-usually the earned doctorate-in the discipline, or the equivalent of the terminal degree."
-(Criterion 3.54 "Terminal Degrees of Faculty," The Principles of Accreditation: Foundations for Quality Enhancement, Commission on Colleges, 2010 Edition) To teach "graduate and post-baccalaureate course work, full-time or part-time, [faculty must have the earned doctorate/terminal degree in the teaching discipline or a related discipline."
-(Commission on Colleges' Faculty Credentials Guidelines as approved by the College Delegate Assembly, 2006).
+In order to teach on the bachelor's level, full-time and part-time faculty, must have a minimum of a master's degree or equivalent.

+To teach "graduate and post-baccalaureate course work, full-time or part-time, [faculty must have] earned doctorate/terminal degree in the teaching discipline or a related discipline."
+(Commission on Colleges' Faculty Credentials Guidelines as approved by the College Delegate Assembly, 2006 and updated for the revised principles in April 2018).
 The verification of educational credentials (e.g. official transcripts, letter of application, work experience, licensure and certifications, as appropriate, curriculum vita, and letters of recommendations) are housed in the Division of Academic Affairs.
-Graduate teaching assistants are also to be hired in accordance with the Commission on Colleges' Faculty Credentials Guidelines as approved by the College Delegate Assembly, 2006: The requirements for graduate teaching assistants are a "master's in the teaching discipline or 18 graduate semester hours in the teaching discipline, direct supervision by a faculty member experienced in the teaching discipline, regular in-service training, and planned and periodic evaluations."
+Graduate teaching assistants are also to be hired in accordance with the Commission on Colleges' Faculty Credentials

+Guidelines as approved by the College Delegate Assembly, 2006 and updated for the revised principles in April 2018: The requirements for graduate teaching assistants are a "master's in the teaching discipline or 18 graduate semester hours in the teaching discipline, direct supervision by a faculty member experienced in the teaching discipline, regular in-service training, and planned and periodic evaluations."

-Alabama A&M University's Board and Administration embrace the belief that the selection, development, and retention of both undergraduate and graduate faculty are of major importance to the educational quality of the Institution.
+Alabama Agricultural and Mechanical University's Board and Administration embrace the belief that the selection, development, and retention of both undergraduate and graduate faculty are of major importance to the educational quality of the Institution.
 Consequently, the policies of the University are formulated to encourage and perpetuate the attainment of quality faculty, faculty growth, faculty participation in governance, and faculty security and academic freedom.
-Thus, appointments to the faculty and the promotion of the faculty reflect consideration of all SACS criteria pertaining to faculty.
+Thus, appointments to the faculty and the promotion of the faculty reflect consideration of all SACS-COC criteria pertaining to faculty.